 Pulau Weh (Weh Island) or sometimes known as Pulo Weh by the locals, is a volcanic island off the coast of northwest Sumatra.
 The largest city in the island is Sabang.

-Pulau Weh had been well known for its ecosystem, diving and considered off the beaten track in oppose to its distant famous sister Bali of Indonesia.
+Pulau Weh had been well known for its ecosystem, diving and considered off the beaten track in oppose to its famous distant sister Bali of Indonesia.
 A part of this island had been declared as wildlife protection are by the Indonesian government because it is the home to many rare species on land wild the coral reefs are bursting with large and diverse variety of Indo-Pacific marine life.

 Where is it

 It is located on the Andaman Sea, about 15 km off the northwestern tip of Sumatra.
-It takes 45 minutes of fast boat or 2 hours regular boat from Banda Aceh to Pulau Weh.
+It takes 45 minutes of a fast boat or 2 hours regular boat from Banda Aceh to Pulau Weh.

-Also one of the best diving site in Indonesia with 20 diving spots, though not as well known as the others but many who had dived here agree it is among the top stars.
+Also, one of the best diving site in Indonesia with 20 diving spots, though not as well known as the others but many who had dived here agree it is among the top stars.

 When is the best time to go